 - 1. Most filing offices accept cash or checks.
 There are a few offices that now accept credit or debit card payments. - 2.
 The filing fee amount and the type of payment will be noted on the affidavit. - 3.
-A separate receipt might be given at that time or a receipt might be mailed out at a later date.
+A separate receipt might be given at that time, or a receipt might be mailed out later.